Provide Personalized Services To Patients For Better Care: Medical Case Management

 The Master of Science in Nursing - Case Management Specialization is a degree aimed at people who want to take their nursing careers to the next level.
 This degree typically takes 37 credit hours to complete, so it can be done within two years.
 Course topics for this degree may include Foundations of Advanced Practice Nursing, Concepts of Case Management, Clinical and Administrative Systems, Life Care Planning, Healthcare Systems and Modern Organizations and Healthcare.

 Health and human services professionals who are interested in a career as case manager can also complete a medical case management certificate.
-In order to qualify for this type of certificate, students must have already completed an undergraduate degree at college or university that is accredited.
-In addition, they should have completed the foundations of case management and statistics course.
+In order to qualify for this type of certificate, students must have already completed an undergraduate degree at a college or university that is accredited.
+In addition, they should have completed the foundations of the case management and statistics course.
 The length of this certificate is typically 13 - 14 credit hours.
 Certification is also available through the American Case Management Association if you work as a registered nurse or social worker.

 Medical Case Management Degree FAQ